poutnikl/Brouter-profiles/README.md

 #### Poutnik's profiles for bicycle/hiking/car routing via BRouter ( [Android application](https://play.google.com/store/apps/details?id=btools.routingapp&hl=en_GB) or [Web Frontend](http://brouter.de/brouter-web/)

+* To get respective profiles,
+      * download relevant ZIP archive [BR-Bike-ProfilesMain](https://github.com/poutnikl/Brouter-profiles/raw/master/BR-Bike-ProfilesMain.zip) / [BR-Car-ProfilesMain](https://github.com/poutnikl/Brouter-profiles/raw/master/BR-Car-ProfilesMain.zip) / [BR-Foot-ProfilesMain](https://github.com/poutnikl/Brouter-profiles/raw/master/BR-Foot-ProfilesMain.zip),
+      * unpack it
+      * review the added legend file and related wiki pages
-* To get respective profiles, download relevant ZIP archive [BR-Bike-Profiles](https://github.com/poutnikl/Brouter-profiles/raw/master/BR-Bike-Profiles.zip) / [BR-Car-Profiles](https://github.com/poutnikl/Brouter-profiles/raw/master/BR-Car-Profiles.zip) / [BR-Foot-Profiles](https://github.com/poutnikl/Brouter-profiles/raw/master/BR-Foot-Profiles.zip), unpack it and transfer chosen profiles to the Profiles2 subfolder of BRouter application data folder.
+      * transfer chosen profiles to the Profiles2 subfolder of BRouter application data folder.

 * You can also test the profiles online on [Brouter-web frontend](http://brouter.de/brouter-web/) by pasting their text content to bottom left paste field + pressing UPLOAD button.
 It then appears as Custom profile, aside of predefined ones.
 Notice the changelog comments at top and bottom of the profile code.
 You can let the Web to generate GPX file and import it to Phone application to view it on route you along it.